wordpressPHP/wp-posts-carousel/readme.txt

 * Polish (pl_PL)

-For more information, check out plugin page at [Teastudio.pl](http://www.teastudio.pl/product/wp-posts-carousel/).
+For more information, check out [PLUGIN HOMEPAGE](http://www.teastudio.pl/en/product/product/wp-posts-carousel/).

-This plugin uses [OWL Carousel](http://www.owlcarousel.owlgraphic.com/) in new version 2.0.0-beta.2.4.
+= DEMO =
+You can see the plugin in action on [DEMO PAGE](http://wordpress.teastudio.pl/category/product/wp-posts-carousel/)

 I will be grateful for opinions and reviews.